HunBug/pingu-chan/README.md

 	jsonl: netwatch.jsonl
 	# optional: write readable logs to a file too
 	logs: pingu.log
+	# if true (default), add _YYYYMMDD_HHMMSS to filenames so each run creates new files
+	appendTimestamp: true
 ```

 JSON config is also supported with the same schema.